Yechiel Leiter: Career

 Leiter served as a political advisor to Knesset member Ariel Sharon and in multiple senior government positions: first as deputy director general of the Israeli Ministry of Education, where he helped plan a major overhaul of the educational system, and then as chief of staff to Benjamin Netanyahu in the Ministry of Finance, where he took an active role in economic reforms.

 Leiter subsequently became a senior policy analyst at the Jerusalem Center for Public Affairs, where he directed and edited a geopolitical blog.
 In that capacity, he was a frequent guest on Israeli news programs and a contributor to such Israeli media outlets such as YNet, Maariv-NRG, and Yisrael Hayom.

-In 2008, Leiter ran as a candidate for election to the Knesset in the Likud Party's primaries.
+In 2008, Leiter ran unsuccessfully as a candidate for election to the Knesset in the Likud Party's primaries.

 He has served as the chief executive officer of 3H Global, an international consultancy group specializing in aiding governments to formulate and implement policy.

+In 2010, Leiter was a candidate for the position of Chairman of Israel Broadcasting Authority.

+He served as the advisor and chief strategist of Horacio Cartes, President of Paraguay.
+In 2015, Leiter founded Versta.
+Between 2015-2023, he was the director of The Jerusalem Center for Public Affairs, initiated the Red Sea dialogue with Ethiopia's Ministry of Foreign Affairs, was a researcher in the Shilo Forum, and led initiatives to combat BDS.
+He was also the strategic advisor for the Presidential race in Liberia which resulted in the candidate's victory.

-In 2011, he was elected chairman of Israel Ports Authority.
-In that capacity he was responsible for the planning of Israel's seaport operations and the building of two new deep-water ports in Ashdod and Haifa.
+In 2011, he was elected chairman of Israel Ports Authority, where he was responsible for the planning of Israel's seaport operations and the building of two new deep-water ports in Ashdod and Haifa.

 Leiter taught political philosophy in the law faculty at the Ono Academic College in Kiryat Ono.
 He is strategic advisor to the Foundation for the Archaeological Exploration, Restoration and Expansion of Ancient Shiloh.

 Leiter has served as a member of the board of governors of the University of Judea and Samaria in Ariel and as a director on the National Committee for the Perpetuation of the Memory of Theodor Herzl.
 He serves on the board of directors of The Israel Experience, a subsidiary of the Jewish Agency for Israel, which manages the "Taglit-Birthright" program in Israel.

+Leiter is a senior fellow at the Kohelet Policy Forum.

+20th Ambassador of Israel to the United States

+In January 2025, Leiter became the 20th Israeli ambassador to the United States, assuming the position following the departure of Michael Herzog from that role.

+After the Capital Jewish Museum shooting in May 2025, in which two Israeli Embassy staffers were shot dead by a perpetrator who shouted "Free, free, Palestine" after being detained in police custody, Leiter described the murders as the eighth front in Israel's war, what he called "The war to demonize, delegitimize and to eradicate the right of the state of Israel to exist".